GuillainM/Prometheus-Station/README.md

 - Portable or fixed installation
 - Operates in disaster zones, remote areas, anywhere with sun

 **In practice:** You deploy a backpack-sized station.
-It creates a WiFi bubble containing all human knowledge.
+It creates a WiFi bubble containing the essential knowledge to sustain civilization.
 People connect with phones, tablets, laptops.
 No internet required.
 Knowledge flows.
-Lives are saved.
+Communities rebuild.
+Civilization persists.

 ---